4.1.14. Ebv: Galactic interstellar extinction model¶

 ebv

-: The colour excess .
-The value is set by the
+: The colour excess rv

-: The scalar .
-Default (recommended) value: 3.1fcov
+: The scalar fcov

 : The covering factor of the absorber.
 Default value: 1 (full covering)mode